Reactions Speak Louder than Actions: Guard Your Body Language

 People who “annoy you” make it difficult to work together.
 Even if you think you are doing your best poker face (as in no reaction, no response), think again.
 Your boss, the team and your coworkers see your reaction.
 Reactions speak louder than actions.

 This unspoken yet noticed actions make it difficult to work together.
-In a strange turn of human behavior, although it was the other person that started this chain of events, it turns out that it is your response that matters.
+In a strange turn of human behavior, although it’s the other person that started this chain of events, it turns out it is your response that matters.
 You have now become the annoyer.
-Usually people annoyed by the same behaviors will coalesce around your reaction.
+Usually people who are annoyed by the same behaviors as you, will coalesce around your reaction.
 They will flock to you and hang on your words and actions.
 This is good right?
 Wrong.

 There are several way to deal with your own reaction to annoying people:

 Let the annoyer know how their behavior impacts you.
 Be very specific in your conversation.
-For example you can say: “At yesterday’s team when you interrupted me I didn’t get to finish and that frustrated me and made me not want to hear you had to say even though it might have benefited the team.”
+For example you can say: “At team meetings when you interrupt me, I get frustrated and do not want to hear what you had to say, even though it might have benefited the team.”

 Finally advice that is easy to do in every situation that annoys you.
 Smile a big smile (ear to ear) like you know something.
 I like to say, Smile like you have a secret and let the annoyer wonder what you are smiling about.
 That alone often changes their behavior and fosters teamwork.
 Even when you can’t help yourself, your smile will hide strong feelings.

-I actually wrote a whole book on behaviors that make it difficult to wok and manage teams!
+I actually wrote a whole book on behaviors that make it difficult to work and manage teams!
 You can find some new tricks to change your reaction and drive your work forward in my book and blog posts.
-Or be old fashioned and send a text!
+Or use the old fashioned method and send a text!